 Saras-3D is a unique hands-on learning solution which allows students to interact with virtual objects and really understand the science behind them .
-It is designed to help 11th and 12th graders excel in science and mathematics more efficiently by picking up style of learning that allows them to "learn by doing"
+It is designed to help 9th to 12th graders excel in science and mathematics more efficiently by picking up style of learning that allows them to "learn by doing"

 Pioneer published an article written by Mr. Kashayap Mankad, Technical Director at Saras-3D.
 Article Publish date: 9th May, 2021.